Cancel for Any Reason is an Important Trip Insurance Option

 Baggage and personal belongings that could be lost, stolen, or damaged during travel.

 Trip insurance can be helpful if you must cancel your trip or if your trip is interrupted or delayed.
 To take any of these actions, the covered reasons in the plan must occur.
 These covered reasons, or triggers, vary from company to company, plan to plan,

 Common trip insurance triggers

 The most common triggers include the death, sickness, and injury of you, your family member, and your traveling companion.
 There are typically many more triggers as well.
-They include things like inclement weather, strike, and bankruptcy of your airline, cruise line, or tour operator.
+They include things like inclement weather and strike.

 When Cancel for Any Reason Can Help